Home > Strategic Plan

 To Serve All Youth with Relevant Programs to Prepare them for Life

-With 11,731 adult volunteers giving leadership to programs that serve 25,091 registered youth members across 63 counties and the City of St. Louis, the impact of Scouting is profound.
+With more than 11,000 adult volunteers giving leadership to programs that serve over 25,000 registered youth members across 63 counties and the City of St. Louis, the impact of Scouting is profound.
 To maintain and expand this impact, the Board Strategic Planning Committee gathered feedback from volunteers, staff, community partners, and families we serve.
-Feedback came through surveys, listening sessions, camp leaders’ meetings, Help Desk and customer support requests, social media commentary, and many other sources.
+Feedback came through surveys, listening sessions, camp leaders’ meetings, Help Center and customer support requests, social media commentary, and many other sources.
 Through that process, they learned there is a collective desire and need to achieve four goals:

 GREATER RELEVANCE TO TODAY’S YOUTH | ELEVATED IDENTITY IN THE REGION | STRENGTHENED LONG-TERM VIABILITY | KEY PARTNER IN THE ECOSYSTEM OF YOUTH-SERVING ORGANIZATIONS